 The Boston Police Department will no longer use the hair test for evidence of drug use in officers or recruits, a decision that's been made in partnership with the police unions.

-On January 4, within 90-days of receiving the Task Force's recommendations, Mayor Walsh signed an ordinance establishing the new Office of Police Accountability and Transparency.
+On January 4, 2021, within 90-days of receiving the Task Force's recommendations, the Mayor signed an ordinance establishing the new Office of Police Accountability and Transparency.
 The ordinance also codifies the Civilian Review Board and Internal Affairs Oversight Panel, which were previously enacted through executive orders in November.